Wednesday, 10 July 2024

 [5] This misunderstands the metafunctions.
 The metafunctions are types of meanings, and so are a dimension of the content plane only.
 For example, phonological systems are not metafunctional; they realise metafunctional meanings of the content plane.

-[6] As demonstrated above, McDonald's accusation of "linguistic imperialism" is entirely unwarranted, since derives only from his own misunderstandings of Halliday's theorising.
+[6] As demonstrated above, McDonald's accusation of "linguistic imperialism" is entirely unwarranted, since it derives only from his own misunderstandings of Halliday's theorising.